-Sarojini Naidu was the 1st Governor of Uttar Pradesh from 15th August 1947 to 2nd March 1949.
+Sarojini Naidu was the first and inaugural Governor of Uttar Pradesh in independent India from 15th August 1947 to 2nd March 1949.
 She played a leading role in the Civil Disobedience Movement and was jailed along with Mahatma Gandhi and other leaders.
 In 1942, she was arrested during period of the "Quit India Movement".

 Justice B.B.
 Malik

 Justice B.B.
-Malik was the 2nd acting Governor of Uttar Pradesh from 3rd March 1949 to1st May 1949.
+Malik was the second acting Governor of Uttar Pradesh from 3rd March 1949 to 1st May 1949.

 Hormasji Peroshaw Mody

 After Independence of India, Hormasji Peroshaw Mody was the 3rd Governor of Uttar Pradesh from 2nd May 1949 to 1st June 1952.
 He was also the director of the Tata Groups and Central Bank of India.

 Kanhaiyalal Manaklal Munshi

 Kanhaiyalal Manaklal Munshi was the 4th Governor of Uttar Pradesh from 2nd June 1952 to 9th June 1957.
 He was a well-known name in Gujarati literature.
 He founded Bharatiya Vidya Bhavan, an educational trust.